Renatatims/weather_dashboard/README.md

 # weather_dashboard

-This application consists of a weather dashboard
+This application consists of a Weather Dashboard

 # Features: